marilyne-linkurious/documentation/content/admin/content/access/enable-auth.md

 ![login screen](create-admin1.png)

 The following screen will be prompted if authentication is disabled.
-Press *Enable Authentication*.
+Click *Enable Authentication*.

 ![login screen](create-admin2.png)

-Create an admin account and press *Save and enable*.
+Create an admin account and click *Save and enable*.

 ![login screen](create-admin3.png)